darthrichlius/FlexAuthAPI/README.md

 **IT IS FUNCTIONAL, STABLE FOR TESTING, AND USABLE IN NON-PRODUCTION ENVIRONMENTS.**

 You can run the project locally using Docker (recommended).

+## CONTRIBUTING

+This project is not intended for collaborative contributions.
+If you are interested in collaborating on an authentication project, we recommend exploring [OpenAuth](https://github.com/openauthjs/openauth).

+Collaborating requires dedicated time and resources to manage contributions effectively.
+Unfortunately, we currently lack the capacity to provide the necessary support.
+As accepting collaboration without ensuring a qualitative approach goes against our values, we have chosen to not allow collaboration at this time.

 ## LICENSE